kinkscene/kinkscene.github.io/content/notes/Lust.md

 - events
 ---

-Lust is a monthly play party for queer kinksters at [[notes/Transform 1060|Transform 1060]].
+Lust is a monthly play party for queer kinksters at [[Transform 1060]].